-In response to the increase in the number of COVID-19 cases in Ejinaqi, the Ceke Port of Entry was closed in October 2021.
+In response to the increase in the number of COVID-19 cases in Ejinaqi, a region in China's Inner Mongolia Autonomous Region where the custom and border crossing are located, reported in late October 2021, the local government authorities imposed stringent preventive measures throughout the region, including the temporary closure of the Ceke Port of Entry located at the border of Mongolia and China.
 Accordingly, the Company's coal exports into China were suspended from November 2021 to May 2022.
-As a result, the Company's sales volume decreased from 0.6 million tonnes in the first quarter of 2021 to nil in the first quarter of 2022.
+On May 25, 2022, the Ceke Port of Entry re-opened for coal export on a trial basis.
+As a result, the Company recorded 0.1 million tonnes of sales in the second quarter of 2022.